The pannier or saddlebag is the original riding luggage and was used by cowboys, soldiers, and postmen, to name just a few.

 Measuring Motorcycle Pannier Size

-Before you buy panniers, it is important that you measure carefully.
+Before you buy panniers, you must measure carefully.
 Even though most have a hard protective bottom, they can still get damaged by the exhaust.

 You must have at least 2 inches of clearance between the exhaust and pannier.
 The higher up your exhaust goes, the smaller panniers you’ll be able to fit.